grohit1810/Cloak/README.md

 ## Features

 - **Zero-shot NER** — works with any entity type without retraining, powered by GLiNER
+- **Zero-config setup** — auto-downloads the default model from HuggingFace and exports to ONNX on first run
 - **Dual backend** — ONNX-optimized (default) or PyTorch inference via a single `use_onnx` flag
 - **Multi-pass extraction** — runs the model multiple times with decreasing confidence thresholds (0.5 -> 0.30), masking found entities between passes to discover more
-- **Parallel processing** — automatic chunking and ThreadPoolExecutor for large texts
+- **Batched inference** — automatic chunking with native GLiNER batched inference for large texts
 - **Numbered redaction** — consistent placeholders (`#1_PERSON_REDACTED`) with optional re-identification mapping
 - **Synthetic replacement** — Faker-powered realistic alternatives with pluggable strategies per entity type
 - **Thread-safe** — all shared state protected with locks; safe for concurrent use